-Auction houses: Auction houses offer a high level of exposure by combining live auctions with internet and telephone bidders who are all competing for your coins.
+Auction houses: Coin auction houses offer a high level of exposure by combining live auctions with internet and telephone bidders who are all competing for your coins.
 Usually, they will have a database of people who are interested in the types of specialist items they sell.
 At Warwick & Warwick, we have an extensive list of coin collectors, dealers and numismatists who live in the UK, Europe and around the world.

-An auction house will charge a seller’s fee to place an item in a sale, which is either a flat fee or a percentage of the sale value.
-At Warwick & Warwick, we only charge a 17.5% commission charge plus VAT for a sale by auction on lots reserved at no more than 60% of estimate, a total deduction of 21% of the hammer price.
+An auction house will charge a seller's fee to place an item in a sale, which is either a flat fee or a percentage of the sale value.
+At Warwick & Warwick, we charge a 17.5% commission charge plus VAT for a sale by auction on lots reserved at no more than 60% of estimate, a total deduction of 21% of the hammer price.
 There is no additional charge for insurance, lotting, valuation or transport.

 Even after taking into account commission, it is often possible to yield a better return by selling your coins in an auction because it allows you as the seller to be closer to the retail price.

-Private Treaty Sale: Selling coins at auction is an excellent way to achieve a good price, but a Private Treaty sale can remove the uncertainties of the auction room and allow sellers to know exactly how much they will receive.
-Because private treaty sales are not subject to commission, they do not incur any other charges such as insurance or transportation and seller’s fees.
+Private Treaty Sale: Selling coins at auction is an excellent way to achieve a good price, but a Private Treaty Sale can remove the uncertainties of the auction room and allow sellers to know exactly how much they will receive.
+Because private treaty sales are not subject to commission, they do not incur any other charges such as insurance or transportation and seller's fees.

 At Warwick & Warwick, this type of sale is underwritten by us and based upon a fair and accurate current market valuation.
 If a seller chooses to accept our figure, they sign an instruction form and a cheque is sent out as soon as this is received.

-Do not clean your coins: You may be surprised to know that cleaning a coin can often reduce its value– so don’t do it!
+Do not clean your coins: You may be surprised to know that cleaning a coin can often reduce its value - so don't do it!
 Consult a numismatic expert and, if appropriate, they will clean the coin on your behalf.